 Those ten minutes had felt like an eternity to Nick.
 As Judy's long ears disappeared from sight, the foxes face turned white underneath his coat.
 Nick may not have known right then and there what the emotion filling him was, but deep inside his mind, he knew exactly what it was.

 Life is not orderly.
 Life is a chaotic, messy maze where one single decision by one single entity could change an entire cities destiny.
-And for Zootopia, the day of September 1st, 2016 would be that day.
+And for Zootopia, today was that day.

 Just nobody knew it yet.